HarperDB/harperdb-custom-functions-template/README.md

-# HarperDB Custom Functions Demo
+# HarperDB Custom Functions Template

  This repo comprises a set of Fastify routes, helpers, and static content to be loaded by HarperDB's Custom Functions Fastify Server.